BahamutDragon/pcgen/README.md

 I also made a discussion group for homebrewers, share ideas and of course make requests -- http://games.groups.yahoo.com/group/bd_games/

+List of books and their progress is held here: https://github.com/BahamutDragon/pcgen/wiki/Book-Statuses

 ###HOW TO USE THIS CONTENT: